caltechlibrary/dataset/docs/dsfind.md

 	-collection	sets the collection to be used
-	-csv	format results as a CSV document, used with fields option -explain	explain results in a verbose JSON document -fields	colon delimited list of fields to display in the results -from	return the result starting with this result number -h	display help
+	-csv	format results as a CSV document, used with fields option -explain	explain results in a verbose JSON document -fields	comma (no spaces) delimited list of fields to display in the results -from	return the result starting with this result number -h	display help
 	-help	display help
 	-highlight	display highlight in search results
 	-ids	output only a list of ids from results
-	-indexes	a colon delimited list of index names
+	-indexes	a comma delimited list of index names
 	-json	format results as a JSON document
 	-l	display license
 	-license	display license
 	-size	number of results returned for request
-	-sort	a colon delimited list of field names to sort by -v	display version
+	-sort	a comma delimited list of field names to sort by -v	display version
 	-version	display version
 ```